10 Key Elements to a Creative Design Brief

 The brief should also include the project objectives, a section about the competition, the goal of the project, how the client wants to be seen in the marketplace, and how and when they want their final project to be delivered.

-It’s about asking the right questions to make the project a success—both for the client and for your freelancing career.
+It’s about asking the right questions in the design brief to make the project a success—both for the client and for your freelancing career.